It was only last month that Alibaba Cloud celebrated the opening of its second data center in Indonesia.

 IDC ASEAN head of services Sreenath Kandarpah says while analytics and cloud are perceived as the core technologies, emerging trends like artificial intelligence, machine learning, and IoT are key exploratory capabilities that will be enhanced by enterprises in indonesia.

 “Data Centers are now the new business jewels for all enterprises as well as governments as they must rely on them to deliver business value much greater than their costs.
 It is the backbone that supports the growth of large enterprises, SMEs, and startup businesses.
 Indonesia is a market with strong government support for business, large population and a rapidly developing economy,” says Kandarpah.

 “This means that the emergence of Alibaba Cloud operation will simultaneously create competition which will only cause the local players to raise their game.
 To stay competitive in the market, local service providers should re-evaluate their approach towards enterprises by creating attractive pricing and add-on services as well as being committed to helping the country achieve its digitalisation efforts and boost the national digital economy.

 With every technology adoption decision being made, IDC believes cloud technology is becoming increasingly important.

-IDC says Alibaba Cloud’s presence in Indonesia will increase the challenges for local data centre service providers as many of them are struggling to sustain their business due to lack of efficiency, low utilisation and the special preference towards global data centre service providers.
+IDC says Alibaba Cloud's presence in Indonesia will increase the challenges for local data center service providers as many of them are struggling to sustain their business due to lack of efficiency, low utilisation and the special preference towards global data center service providers.

-As a result, more local data centres will be consolidating and improving their facilities to match with global data centres.
+As a result, more local data centers will be consolidating and improving their facilities to match with global data centers.
 The local and global cloud service providers should be looking into ways to improve their operations, as the competition for cloud service providers focusing on the local market is expected to increase.